saltudelft/many-types-4-py-dataset/README.md

 The latest version of the dataset is publicly available on [zenodo](https://zenodo.org/record/4479714).

 # Dataset preparation
-We highly recommend to download the latest version of the dataset as described above.
+We highly recommend downloading the latest version of the dataset as described above.
 If you want to manually prepare the dataset, follow below instructions.

 ## Requirements